Churchill tank: A22

 Because of its hasty development, there had been little testing and the Churchill was plagued with mechanical faults.
 Most apparent was that the Churchill's engine was underpowered, unreliable, and difficult to access for servicing.
 Another serious shortcoming was the tank's inadequate armament, the 2 pounder (40 mm) gun, which was improved by the addition of a 3-inch howitzer in the hull to deliver a HE shell, albeit not on a howitzer's usual high trajectory.

 Production of a turret to carry the QF 6 pounder gun began in 1941, but lack of supplies of the plate used in an all-welded design led to an alternative cast turret also being produced.
 These formed the distinction between Mark III and Mark IV.

 In August 1942, the Churchill was used offensively for the first time in the Dieppe Raid.

 The poor speed of the Churchill nearly caused production to be ceased in favour of the forthcoming Cromwell tank; it was saved by the successful use of the Mk III at the Second Battle of El Alamein in October 1942.

 The second major improved Churchill, the Mk VII, was first used in the Battle of Normandy in 1944.
 The Mk VII improved on the already heavy armour of the Churchill with a wider chassis and the British 75 mm gun, which had been introduced on the Mk VI.
-It was primarily this variant, the A22F, which served through the remainder of war.
+It was primarily this variant, the A22F, which served through the remainder of the war.
 It was re-designated A42 in 1945.

 The Churchill was a versatile project and was used in numerous specialist roles.